-Holders of the Class A Series 1 Preferred Shares are entitled to receive a cumulative quarterly fixed dividend yielding 4.65% annually for the initial period ending March 31, 2016.
+Holders of the Class A Series 1 Preferred Shares received a cumulative quarterly fixed dividend yielding 4.65% annually for the initial period ended March 31, 2016.
 Thereafter, the dividend rate may be reset every five years at a rate equal to the five-year Government of Canada yield plus 2.07%, as and when approved by the Board of Directors.
+On April 1, 2016, the Company reset the dividend rate on the Class A Series 1 shares to 2.79% for a new five year term ending March 31, 2021.

-Holders of Class A Series 1 Preferred Shares have the right, at their option, to convert their shares into cumulative, floating rate Class A Preferred Shares, Series 2 ["Series 2 Preferred Shares"], subject to certain conditions, on March 31, 2016 and on March 31 every five years thereafter.
+Holders of Class A Series 1 Preferred Shares have the right, at their option, to convert their shares into cumulative, floating rate Class A Preferred Shares, Series 2 ["Series 2 Preferred Shares"], subject to certain conditions, on March 31, 2021 and on March 31 every five years thereafter.
 Holders of the Series 2 Preferred Shares will be entitled to receive cumulative quarterly floating dividends at a rate equal to the three-month Government of Canada treasury bill yield plus 2.07% as and when declared by the Board of Directors.